For immediate assistance, 24 hours a day when a death has occurred, call Rest-Haven at (541) 345-8521

 A devoted family man, Mel enjoyed attending his children's, and later, Grandchildren's activities.
 He was an avid Oregon Duck fan.

 Mel is preceded in death by his wife in 2020.
-He is survived by his sister Lois, sons Larry (Maureen), Kerry (Michelle), Chris (Kathy), 9 grand children, and 10 great grand children.
+He is survived by his sister Lois, sons Larry (Maureen), Kerry (Michelle), Chris (Kathy), 9 grandchildren, and 10 great-grandchildren.

 Dec.
 5, 1945 - Oct.
 31, 2023